Unique Things To Do in Denver This Weekend 10/16 - 10/20 - 303 Magazine

 Dart Echo plays The Talking Heads

-Dart Echo, formed in 2015, consists of Matt Smiley (bass), Briana Harris (sax), Ben Parrish (guitar) and Dru Heller (drums).
+The Lowdown: Dart Echo, formed in 2015, consists of Matt Smiley (bass), Briana Harris (sax), Ben Parrish (guitar) and Dru Heller (drums).
 During this set, the band will play songs from The Talking Heads.
+Make a reservation

 Bierstadt Lagerhaus Breadmaking Class

-Grainbakers comes to Denver for a three-night/three-day brewery tour where they will use fresh, spent grain to work into artisan bread at the end of the brewer’s day.
+The Lowdown: Grainbakers comes to Denver for a three-night/three-day brewery tour where they will use fresh, spent grain to work into artisan bread at the end of the brewer’s day.
 Guests will be able to customize their breads into a variety of flavors including Cinnamon Raisin, Tomato and Italian Herb, Dark Chocolate and Cherry, Cheddar and Habanero and many more.
 The class includes bread-and-butter sampling, hands-on instruction, recipe and instruction guide, amongst other perks.
+Buy tickets here

 Third Thursday Chef Dinner

-Each month, Saverina is showcasing a new menu for guests featuring seasonal ingredients.
+The Lowdown: Each month, Saverina is showcasing a new menu for guests featuring seasonal ingredients.
 The dinner is intimate and will be hosted at the chef’s counter where Chef Christian will guide guests through courses.
 October’s dinner is highlighting nightshade vegetables.
+Make a reservation

 SchadenBee: Adult Spelling Bee for Adults